drvinceknight/pfm/docs/_assessment/individual-coursework.md

     - 70%: The work is well written with some graphs and images and minor grammatical and spelling mistakes.
     - 90%: The work is clear, well written with excellent quality graphs and images with no grammatical and spelling mistakes.

+**All code that you want to be considered for marks must be included in the 3 page limit.***

 ## Submitting